CardiacModelling/BenNevisBenchmark/README.md

 and then run `python calculate.py` twice.
 Then `cd ..`.

 4. Go to `./basin-problem/ipynb/` and run `fig-1.ipynb` and `table-1.ipynb` to produce Figure 1 and Table 1.
-4. Create a directory `./result/`.
+4. Create a directory `./result/` by `mkdir result`.
-5. `cd src`, then run `python3 run.py`.
-This script will run the hyper-parameter tuning process for each of the following algorithms: CMA-ES, Differential Evolution, Dual Annealing, MLSL, Nelder-Mead, and PSO.
+5. Navigate to the `src` directory by `cd src`, then run `python3 run.py cmaes de da mlsl nm pso`.
+This script will run the hyper-parameter tuning process and save the run results for the best instance for each of the following algorithms: CMA-ES, Differential Evolution, Dual Annealing, MLSL, Nelder-Mead, and PSO (Nelder-Mead does not have hyper-parameters so the tuning process is skipped).
+To speed up the process, you can run the tuning process for different algorithms concurrently in separate terminals; for example, you could run `python3 run.py cmaes nm da` in one terminal and `python3 run.py pso mlsl de` in another.
+For a full list of available options, use `python3 run.py --help`.
 6. Go to `./ipynb/plots/` and run `all.ipynb`.
 You should then find in `./ipynb/plots/imgs/` three figures: `combined-agg.png`, `combined-hb.png` and `output-ert.png`, which correspond to Figures 2, 3, 4 in the paper.
-Tables 5 and 6 are also produced in this file.
+Tables 5 and 6 are also produced in this notebook.

 ## File structures
 ### `./ipynb`